junxit/us-congress-bills-117/metadata.md

 - 2022-06-13 — Placed on the Union Calendar, Calendar No. 275.
 - 2022-06-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-363, Part I.
 - 2022-06-13 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 117-363, Part I.
+- 2022-06-14 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.